- Assistant Professor, Duksung University, Seoul, Korea

 To those struggling with immense pain and questioning reasons for continuing, I offer you my thoughts on the world:

-The essence of who we are, and dare I say purpose in life, in my estimation, lies in our ability to push through our painful existence in pursuit of a better, more beautiful world; through only this, can we create not a life full of suffering, but a world filled with boundless meaning, hope, and blissful anticipation for what may come nextㅡfor this makes us human and provides the fuel for dreams, endurance, and transformation.
+The essence of who we are, and dare I say purpose in life, in my estimation, lies in our ability to push through the challenges of life in pursuit of a less painful, more beautiful world; through only this, can we create not a life full of suffering, but a world filled with more meaning, hope, and joyful anticipation for what may come nextㅡfor this makes us human and provides the fuel for dreams, endurance, and transformation.
 It has become clear that the passages of time have bestowed upon us the unique capacity to yearn and fight for another day, despite our current losses and sufferings, as we know tomorrow may hold that which we love, miss, and want to become.
 It is for this that I know we must live and never give up.

 Ebesutani, C. K., Korathu-Larson, P., Nakamura, B., Higa-McMillan, C. K. & Chorpita, B.F. (in press).
 The Revised Child Anxiety and Depression Scale 25 - parent version: Scale development and validation in a school-based and clinical sample.
 Assessment.